All Episodes

 Don't know the breakdown, but that's a combined total.

-Hillary's goal is to raise two and a half billion dollars just for her campaign.
+Hillary's goal is to raise $2.5 billion just for her campaign.

-And this woman's running around saying one of the four pillars of her of her of her campaign is to clean up the money in campaign financing.
+And this woman's running around saying one of the four pillars of her campaign is to clean up the money in campaign finance.

 You're fortunate to have me here to be able to translate this gobbledygook for you, because here's what that means.